 - The 2021 season will be a normal season.
 If the 2021 season is still affected by COVID-19 outbreak, council will consider further prolongation.

 The table below shows the changes in counting months for all 4 disciplines during the whole transition period.
-The IOF World Ranking scheme returns to standard counting months on 1st Jan 2022 for MTBO, July 1st 2022 for SkiO and Jan 1st 2023 for FootO and TrailO.
+The IOF World Ranking scheme returns to standard counting months on 1st Jan 2022 for MTBO, July 1st 2022 for SkiO + TrailO and Jan 1st 2023 for FootO.

 January 2019, rebasing were done.